Latent-Graph Learning for Disease Prediction: Experiments and Results

-\textbf{Baselines.} Table \ref{tab:baselines} presents classification accuracies and area under the ROC curve (AUC) measures for the baseline and our proposed methods.
+\textbf{Baselines.} Table \ref{tab:baselines} presents the results of some baselines in comparison with our proposed method.
 As a linear and non-graph baseline technique, we use a ridge regression classifier.
 Spectral-GCN \cite{parisot2018disease} performs graph based convolution in the Fourier domain, but requires a pre-defined graph.
 Dynamic graph CNN (DGCNN) \cite{wang2019dynamic} constructs a kNN graph on the output activation during training, however the graph is not learned.
 All the graph-based techniques perform better than the ridge classifier (\ref{tab:baselines}).
 It can be further observed that a pre-defined graph may indeed be a sub-optimal choice, since Spectral-GCN performs worse than both DGCNN and the proposed method.
 Importantly, due to the polynomial filter approximation of the graph Laplacian, Spectral-GCNs can have too high memory demands, which is why UKBB could not be evaluated with this model.
 Further, our proposed model outperforms all the baselines with a margin of 8.32\% and 6\% for TADPOLE and UKBB respectively.

-\textbf{Comparative methods.} In table \ref{tab:comparative} we show the performance of our model in terms of accuracy of classification and AUC.
+\textbf{Comparative methods.} In table \ref{tab:comparative} we show the performance of our model with respect to some state-of-the-art methods on the considered datasets.
 We choose Multi-GCN \cite{kazi2019self}, which uses multiple graphs from different set of features, and reportedly performed very well on datasets similar to TADPOLE.
 InceptionGCN \cite{kazi2019inceptiongcn} is a state of the art GCN method on TADPOLE.
 Differentiable Graph Module (DGM) \cite{kazi2020differentiable} is a recently proposed graph learning method.
 As can be seen in table \ref{tab:comparative}, the proposed model outperforms all comparative methods.
 For the much larger UKBB dataset, we again received out of memory (OOM) errors for the spectral GCN methods Multi-GNC and InceptionGCN.
 We further report the number of parameters required by each compared model in table \ref{tab:comparative}.
 All the experiments are performed with ten-fold stratified cross-validation.
 The low standard deviation of our proposed method further shows the improved robustness of our model.

 \textbf{Out of sample extension.} Our method does not directly optimize a graph for a given population but it rather learn a $f_{\phi}$ that predicts the graph from input patients features.
 As such, it is easily extendable to previously unseen test patients, to enable inductive inference.
 Unseen patients can thus be added during testing time, and will be embedded into the lower dimensional space for graph representation.
 For a comparison to state of the art, we select DGCNN and DGM which are both inductive graph methods as well.
 Table \ref{tab:inductive} shows the accuracy of classification, given a data split of 90\% training data vs 10\% testing data.
 The higher accuracy and lowest standard deviation for our method confirms the superiority, robustness and precision of our model in a fully inductive setting.